angerhang/angerhang.github.io/_posts/2022-11-10-why_human_activity_recognition_is_far_from_solved.md

 As for the data-sampling variations shown above, from experience, it doesn't make a big difference for analysis with deep learning models. `30 Hz` is usually a good threshold between battery consumption without the loss of performance for IMUs.
-Since most human activities have a frequency rate below `15 Hz` (send us a reference if you have one!), it would be safe to run up to `30 Hz`.
+Since most human activities have a frequency rate below `15 Hz` (send us a reference if you have one!), it would be safe to with frequencies of `30 Hz` or above.
 Some devices like to have a frequency of `100 Hz`+.
 We don't really benefit from having that much more data in theory.
 However, if you are using statistical learning methods, some differences in the derived measurements exist if you compare data collected using `25 Hz` and `100 Hz` as suggested by [Small, et al., 2021](https://journals.humankinetics.com/view/journals/jmpb/4/4/article-p298.xml).
 In this case, choose your sampling methods carefully.

 ## III.
-Getting groud-truth data for HAR is both expensive and difficult
+Getting ground-truth data for HAR is both expensive and difficult
 One of the key reasons why existing benchmark datasets is small is that it is challenging to annotate ground truth for IMUs.
 To annotate HAR datasets, we will require concurrent ACC and video data.
 The difficulties are:
 * We sync the timestamps on both the wearable and video recording devices, for which the timestamps might not be in perfect synchrony.
 * It might be easy to obtain a video stream of human activity in a lab environment.
 However, data collected in a lab doesn't reflect the data distribution in a free-living environment.
 However, getting the concurrent video stream in a free-living environment is much harder because we would require the participants to wear an ego-centric camera or install many cameras in the participants' living environments.
 Neither of these is ideal, and both cause privacy concerns.